front-end-intermediate/session-1/readme.md

 }
 ```

+When the nav gets position fixed it no longer takes up space in the window so the content beneath it jumps upward (reflows).

-Take care of the jump using offsetHeight
+Take care of the jankey jump using offsetHeight to add padding equal to the height of the nav..

 ```
 function fixNav() {